Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Introduction

-Another major source of information in the state-of-the-art methods are RGB cameras which are usually bundled with a control method based on pattern recognition or deep neural networks.
-These tasks generally use this information to infer the reaching trajectory, time of triggering the grasp or most importantly, the grasp used to control the finger movements of the robotic hand \citep{relatedVis,robotgrasp,han2020hands, shi2020computer, park2022grasping}.
+A second major source of information for state-of-the-art control of powered prosthesis are RGB cameras bundled with a control methods based on pattern recognition or deep neural networks.
+These methods generally use image information to infer the reaching trajectory, time of triggering the grasp or most importantly, the grasp type used to inform finger preshaping movements of the robotic hand \citep{relatedVis,robotgrasp,han2020hands, shi2020computer, park2022grasping}.
 Although great progress has been made in the use of convolutional neural networks to classify grasp type, most do not incorporate information about the gaze of the user.
 The lack of such data renders these methods incapable of providing the correct grasp type in clutter fields of view containing two or more objects.
 When multiple objects are present in the field of view, then the gaze modality is absolutely necessary to identify the intended object.
 Critically, similar to grasp classification using the physiological data (such as EMG evidence), solely relying on visual data with eye-gaze is still susceptible to artifacts such as object occlusion and lighting changes that limit the robustness of the system.